jai2dev/parkinson-ml/README.md

 # parkinson.ai
 A web application that predicts the probability of having parkinson's disease or not using user's audio.

-### Background : The application uses a machine learning model trained on a dataset and it predicts what is the probability of the user having parkinson's disease.
+### Background : The application uses a machine learning model trained on a UCI ML Dataset Repository dataset and it predicts what is the probability of the user having parkinson's disease.

 ### About the Disease: